jcaillon/valet/tests.d/lib-command/results.approved.md

 missing a value for the option 2

-❯ `command::parseFunctionArguments selfMock2 arg1 arg2 --this-is-option2`
+❯ `command_parseFunctionArguments selfMock2 arg1 arg2 --this-is-option2`

 Returned variables: